A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms

-It may be that the current lack of clarity in the philosophical mechanism involved in applying mathematical principles to the universe has implications for further research in physics.
-For example, in fine-tuning problems of the Standard Model of particle interactions (such as for the mass of the Higgs boson \cite{DGH,Martin:1997ns} and the magnitude of the cosmological constant \cite{ArkaniHamed:1998rs}) it has been speculated that the existence of multiple universes may alleviate the mystery surrounding them \cite{Wheeler,Schmidhuber:1999gw,Szabo:2004uy,Gasperini:2007zz,Greene:2011}, in that a mechanism for obtaining the seemingly finely-tuned value of the quantity would no longer be required- it simply arises statistically.
-However, if such universes are causally disconnected, e.g. in disjoint `bubbles' in Linde's chaotic inflation framework \cite{Linde:1983gd,Linde:1986fc}, there is a great challenge in even demonstrating such universes' existence, and therefore draws into question the rather elaborate programme of postulating them.
-Setting aside for the time being the use of approaches that constitute novel applications of known theories, such as the exploitation of quantum entanglement to obtain information about the existence of other universes \cite{Tipler:2010ft}, a more abstract and philosophical approach is postulated in this paper.
+It is possible that the current lack of clarity in the philosophical mechanism involved in applying mathematical principles to the universe has implications for further research in physics.
+For example, in fine-tuning problems of the Standard Model of particle interactions (such as for the mass of the Higgs boson \cite{DGH,Martin:1997ns} and the magnitude of the cosmological constant \cite{ArkaniHamed:1998rs}) it has been speculated that the existence of multiple universes may alleviate the mystery surrounding them \cite{Wheeler,Schmidhuber:1999gw,Szabo:2004uy,Gasperini:2007zz,Greene:2011}, in that a mechanism for obtaining the seemingly finely-tuned value of the quantity would no longer be required - it simply arises statistically.
+However, if such universes are causally disconnected, e.g. in disjoint `bubbles' in Linde's Chaotic Inflation framework \cite{Linde:1983gd,Linde:1986fc}, there is a great challenge in even demonstrating such universes' existence, and therefore draws into question the rather elaborate programme of postulating them.

+Contemporary philosophical discussions include early universe cosmology \cite{Smeenk2014122}, quantum entanglement \cite{Barrett2014168}, causality \cite{Hoefer2014128,Valente2014101,Healey2014156} and quantum gravity \cite{Ashtekar2014}.
+Setting aside for the time being the use of approaches that constitute novel applications of known theories, such as the exploitation of quantum entanglement to obtain information about the existence of other universes \cite{Tipler:2010ft}, a more abstract and philosophical approach is postulated below.